excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ## Some cool drawings

 The best part of this project is to see a constant stream of awesome public drawings that people are making with Excalidraw.
-Here are some of our favorites this year.
+Here are some of our favorites from 2020.

 https://twitter.com/LeaVerou/status/1306001020636540934